APCSLowell/SampleAssignmentSimple/README.md

 1. Sign up for a free GitHub account if you don’t already have one and sign in to your GitHub account

-3. Fork the SampleAssignmentSimple here at https://GitHub.com/APCSLowell/SampleAssignmentSimple.
+3. Fork [this repository](https://GitHub.com/APCSLowell/SampleAssignmentSimple).
 Forking is making a copy of the of the *repo* (that's short for repository).
 It's like copying a google doc.
 Click on the *Fork* button at the top right corner.
 ![Image 1](/images/SampleAssignmentSimple1.PNG)

 4. Click on SampleAssignmentSimple.pde file